Editor's note: If you'd like an email notice whenever we publish Ross Ramsey's column, click here.

 City attorneys are busy with the “sanctuary cities” lawsuits right now and haven’t jumped at the texting law.
 Local tree hugging is threatened, but still in place.
 The governor’s proposals to limit municipal annexations and zoning and permitting laws haven’t been debated.
 Property tax reform is still on the table.
 The folks in the state Capitol are busy with projects that could give the local lawyers years of reasons to hop out of bed, go to work and sue a higher government.

 Disclosure: The University of Texas at Austin, Uber and Lyft have been financial supporters of The Texas Tribune.
 A complete list of Tribune donors and sponsors can be viewed here.

 Read related Tribune coverage:

-After four days, seven stories, piles of graphics and one podcast about the latest University of Texas/Texas Tribune Poll, a handful of things stuck out. [link]
+After four days, seven stories, piles of graphics and one podcast about the latest University of Texas/Texas Tribune Poll, a handful of things stuck out.
+[Full story]

 Texas lawmakers will return to Austin in a month to take another swing at more than a dozen issues they couldn't resolve during the regular legislative session.
-So what has changed? [link]
+So what has changed?
+[Full story]